 18 clamp experiments were performed using the time-action profile of a rapid acting insulin taken from previous glucose clamps performed at Profil.
 Different basal glucose trends were simulated by setting different basal rates of change.
 As BG levels are more stable under clamp conditions than in real-life in type 1 diabetes , we chose a range from -1 mg/dl/min to +1 mg/dl/min.

 We used 9 different rates of change at 0.25 mg/dl/min intervals, which means that two clamps were performed for each rate of change (ROC).
 The obtained clamp data were analyzed for time to onset using both the novel CIT and the established DFB method and then further stratified for trends (decreasing [ROC -1, -0.75, -0.5 and -0.25 mg/dl/min], constant [0 mg/dl/min] and increasing [+0.25, +0.5, +0.75 and +1 mg/dl/min]).

 The figures show the performance of both methods at increasing (ROC +0.25 mg/dl/min) and decreasing (ROC -0.25 mg/dl/min) BG levels.
 The asterisk marks the onset computed via CIT, while the square marks the onset obtained with the DFB method.

 The table shows all mean deviations from median at the respective rates of change tested with both methods.
 It can be seen that the confounding impact on DFB increases with the magnitude of rate of change.
 CIT provided a significantly lower variability, illustrating that the algorithm is robust for different BG trends.

 The reduced variability should improve the characterization of onset of action of different prandial insulins giving increased statistical power and providing more accurate numbers for onset of action.

-The CIT algorithm has now been integrated in the ClampArt software as an add-on tool and will be used in clinical glucose clamp studies from now on.
+The CIT algorithm has now been integrated in the ClampArt software as an add-on tool and will be used in future glucose clamp studies.